zhouhoujun/dev-tool/README.md

 # packaged development-tool

+`development-tool` is an automation tools kit, for Web Front end and nodejs development.
+It is a module bundler.
+It's main purpose is to bundle JavaScript files for usage in a browser or nodejs, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/development-tool/src/mastert).
 Please file issues and pull requests against that repo.